MonDust/mondust/README.md

 ## Hello 👋
-I'm a Data Engineering student, currently in my 6th semester.
-I am studying at Gdańsk University of Technology.
+I'm a Data Engineering graduate from Gdańsk University of Technology.

+There is no public repository available for my final thesis: Analysis of Factors Affecting the Number of Rentals in the Bicycle System.

 ## I am currently working on
-There is no public repository available for bellow.

-My thesis
-  - Analysis of Factors Affecting the Number of Rentals in the Bicycle System.
+Personal project